Ensure you have MyGov ID prior to attempting this.

 - Importing accounts

 We recommend that you seek out a skilled bookkeeper or accountant to get your accounts data file in the right order so that LodgeiT can more easily handle the automation.
+The better the quality of the client's books, the less time you require for compliance work.

 We know you don't have the time to look into this yourself, so we have written you up an email to forward to your ACCOUNTS/ INTERNAL BOOKKEEPER with all our LodgeiT details and links so that they can determine if we are the right fit for your business (see attached "Template")